-If you’re just starting to build DIY furniture, many times you don’t have the tools needed to build a project.
-Assembling a tool collection can be an expensive proposition.
-Buying used tools is a great way to build your tool collection without busting your budget.
-Today, I’m sharing the dos and don’ts of buying used tools.
+Many times, as beginners, we don’t have all of the tools we need to build our DIY projects.
+Assembling a tool collection can be expensive.
+Buying used hand and power tools is a great way to build our tool collection without busting our budget.
+Today, I’m sharing the dos and don’ts of buying used woodworking tools.

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.